Hildebrand Law, P.C. mobile logo

 The Rule on Dividing Assets Omitted from a Divorce Decree.

-Last, Margaret argued that Michael waived his right to request part of these assets because he waited until 2010 to ask for them.
+Last, Wife argued that Husband waived his right to request part of these assets because he waited until 2010 to ask for them.

-The Court of Appeals rejected this since the delay did not hurt Margaret in any way.
-Further, it ruled that the divorce court’s award of attorney fees to Michael was appropriate given the fact that Margaret’s salary was twice Michael’s salary.
-It also awarded Michael his attorney fees on appeal.
+The Court of Appeals rejected this since the delay did not hurt Wife in any way.
+Further, it ruled that the divorce court’s award of attorney fees to Husband was appropriate given the fact that Wife’s salary was twice Husband’s salary.
+It also awarded Husband his attorney fees on appeal.

 Attorneys Experienced in Dividing Assets Not Divided in an Arizona Divorce Decree

 If you need information about what to do with omitted assets in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in dividing community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in dividing community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.